andreinechaev/nvcc4jupyter/docs/source/magics.rst

 --------
 ::

-   # compile, run, and profile the code in the cell with the Nsight
+   # compile, run, and profile the code in the cell with the Nsight compute
-   # compute profiler while collecting only metrics from the
+   # profiler while collecting only metrics from the "MemoryWorkloadAnalysis"
-   # "MemoryWorkloadAnalysis" section.
+   # section; also provides the "--optimize 3" option to "nvcc" during
+   # compilation to optimize host code
-   %%cuda --profile --profiler-args "--section MemoryWorkloadAnalysis"
+   %%cuda -p -a "--section MemoryWorkloadAnalysis" -c "--optimize 3"

 ------